DEEP HEALING VERSUS SYMPTOM REMOVAL

 bloating, fatigue and hundreds of others.

-With nutritional balancing, In most cases antibiotics, antifungal and anti-parasite herbs or drugs are not required to clear these infections.
+With development, In most cases antibiotics, antifungal and anti-parasite herbs or drugs are not required to clear these infections.
 Enhancing the body’s energy, improving circulation, replenishing nutrients and eliminating toxic substances improves infection-fighting ability and removes cellular debris on which the organisms feed.

-Reducing sympathetic nervous system activity through nutritional balancing, sauna therapy again, lifestyle changes and stress reduction beneficially affects the autonomic balance and general health.
+Reducing sympathetic nervous system activity through development, sauna therapy again, lifestyle changes and stress reduction beneficially affects the autonomic balance and general health.

 6) Mental And Emotional Healing.
-Many types of mental and emotional healing occur with nutritional balancing.
+Many types of mental and emotional healing occur with development.
 These include releasing emotional traumas, reducing the impact of negative situations, reducing emotional excesses and improving cognition, memory and many other mental faculties.
 For instance, many people today suffer from brain fog, depression, anxieties, panic attacks, phobias.
-Most of these respond exceedingly well in a short period of time to correction with nutritional balancing.
+Most of these respond exceedingly well in a short period of time to correction with development.
 This field I call medical psychology.

 Another level at which we work is to help a person let go of false ideas such as cynicism,